puzz00/hacking-using-the-cloud/hacking-using-the-cloud.md

 ![phishing3](/images/11.png)

-Once we have completed all of the above steps we can test if it has worked by navigating to the IP address of our kali machine in the cloud - we should see a replica of the login page we are using for our phishing endeavours.
+Once we have completed all of the above steps we can test if it has worked by navigating to the IP address of our kali machine in the cloud - we should see a replica of the login page we are using for our phishing endeavours :fishing_pole_and_fish:

 ![phishing4](/images/12.png)